Kristina01111000/unichirsite/README.md

 - removed the ones that had doubles of the same title
 - finished editing the pages!
 - fixed testimonials spacing

+Pick the better title for doubled pages
+In title have first letters capitalized
+Add 2 make an appointment buttons to each page
+Make all images cell phone width size
+Put thyroid images on migraine page
+Heart issues page -> Look on bigstock photo for heart picture Menstrual page -> look on bigstock
+Stomach page -> look on bigstock
+Testimonials page connect the quotes and add a space at the beginning of the name line